ietf-wg-acme/acme/draft-ietf-acme-acme.md

 response to the POST request in which the client sent the challenge.

-Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured appropriately.
+Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured appropriately, using these steps:

-1. Choose a subset of the N iterations to check, according to local policy.
-2. For each iteration, compute the Zi-value from the key authorization in the same way as the client.
+1. Compute the Z-value from the key authorization in the same way as the client.
-3. Open a TLS connection to the domain name being validated on the requested port, presenting the value "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid" in the SNI field (where the comparison is case-insensitive).
+2. Open a TLS connection to the domain name being validated on the requested port, presenting the value "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid" in the SNI field (where the comparison is case-insensitive).
-4. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", and that no other dNSName entries of the form "*.acme.invalid" are present in the subjectAltName extension.
+3. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", and that no other dNSName entries of the form "*.acme.invalid" are present in the subjectAltName extension.

-It is RECOMMENDED that the ACME server verify a random subset of the N iterations with an appropriate sized to ensure that an attacker who can provision certs for a default virtual host, but not for arbitrary simultaneous virtual hosts, cannot pass the challenge.
-For instance, testing a subset of 5 of N=25 domains ensures that such an attacker has only a one in 25/5 chance of success if they post certs Zn in random succession.
-(This probability is enforced by the requirement that each certificate have only one Zi value.)

 It is RECOMMENDED that the ACME server validation TLS connections from multiple vantage points to reduce the risk of DNS hijacking attacks.